Get to grips with your SQC by reading our guide to what it all means

-In preparation for the Scottish Qualifications Certificates (SQC) arriving through your letterbox on Tuesday 7th of August, we've laid out everything you need to understand your SQC.
+In preparation for the Scottish Qualifications Certificates (SQC) arriving through your letterbox on Tuesday 4 August, we've laid out everything you need to understand your SQC.

-This is your summary expanded out.
-It includes your course codes, course names, grades, the individual units of your course (that you may have had to sit a UASP, sometimes called NAB for) that you've passed, date of achievement, SCQF level and SCQF credit points.
+It includes your course codes, course names, grades, date of achievement, SCQF level and SCQF credit points.
 Again, the only really important things here are your grades.

 Profile up to date of the award of the certificate

-This page doesn't hold much importance for you.
-It contains a profile of the 'core skills' that you've achieved and an overall profile of your SCQF status.
+This page contains a profile of the 'core skills' that you've achieved and an overall profile of your SCQF status.

 Interpreting your SQC: what does it all mean?